ChrisNeedham24/microcosm/CONTRIBUTING.md

 ### Additional features

-If you have a dream for Microcosm that isn't adequately captured in existing issues, add a new issue [here](https://github.com/ChrisNeedham24/microcosm/issues/new) with the  'enhancement' label.
+If you have a dream for Microcosm that isn't adequately captured in existing issues, add a new issue [here](https://github.com/ChrisNeedham24/microcosm/issues/new).
-If you think the feature may require some significant work, you can also add the 'difficult' label.
+If you think the feature may require some significant work, be sure to mention that in the issue description as well.

 ### Style guide